How the Sendai Framework aims to reduce the risk of natural disasters

 Now that you have a good idea of the Sendai Framework, here are some ideas as a starting point where you might consider creating solutions.
-Daniel Krook, CTO of Code and Response, states that “identifying and aiding people with reduced or restricted mobility who require special assistance (disabled, hospitalized, elderly, confined)” is one area for this year’s challenge as part of the 2019’s healthcare focus.
+Daniel Krook, CTO of Call for Code, states that “identifying and aiding people with reduced or restricted mobility who require special assistance (disabled, hospitalized, elderly, confined)” is one area for this year’s challenge as part of the 2019’s healthcare focus.

 Another factor to consider would be “alerting organizations to increase their stocks of antibiotics, insulin, bottled water, and vaccines based on predicted weather-related disruptions,” says Daniel Krook.

 Here are two specific examples that address these issues in our code patterns, Analyze open medical datasets to gain insights and Create visualizations to understand food insecurity.